insightfinder/InsightAgent/prometheus/README.md

 1. Configure venv and python dependencies
 1. Configure agent settings under `conf.d/`
 1. Test the agent
-1. Add agent to the cron
+1. Run agent with cron.py

 The final steps are described in more detail below.